bastianolea/blog-r/content/blog/_index.md

 show_button_links: false
 show_post_date: true
 show_post_thumbnail: true
 sidebar:
   title: Análisis de datos en R
   author: Bastián Olea Herrera
   categories_link: true
   description: "Publicaciones periodicas sobre el uso de R para análisis de datos, incluyendo tutoriales, reseñas, tips o consejos, novedades, y más."
-  series_link: true
+  series_link: false
-  show_sidebar_adunit: true
+  show_sidebar_adunit: false
   tags_link: true
-  text_link_label: Suscribirse por RSS
-  text_link_url: /index.xml
 thumbnail_left: true
-title: "Blog: análisis de datos en R"
+title: "Análisis de datos en R"
 ---

 ** No content below YAML for the blog _index.
 This file provides front matter for the listing page layout and sidebar content.
 It is also a branch bundle, and all settings under `cascade` provide front matter for all pages inside blog/.
 You may still override any of these by changing them in a page's front matter.**